Presentation: Intro to Design Patterns

 Principles and Goals for Software Design

-The design principles are what motivate the design patterns.
+These principles are what motivate the design patterns.

+This is only a brief summary.
 Please read the references to learn in more depth.

 • Single Responsibility - a class should have one responsibility.
 Robert Martin explains this as a class has only one reason to change, e.g. one driver or boss that decides what it should do.